TheBIMsider/BYF/README.md

 ---

-*localStorage v1.1 - Enhanced settings, processing indicators and your data stays in your browser only - ultimate privacy*
+*localStorage v1.1 - Enhanced settings, enhanced UX, processing indicators and your data stays in your browser only - ultimate privacy*

 *Made with ❤️ & 🤖 assistance for the fitness and open-source communities*